-Each of the products listed below has been tested by Acme Canine or dogs in our care and we believe the product would be great for your dog.
+Acme Canine or dogs in our care have tested each of the products listed below, and we believe the product would be great for your dog.
 That’s why we gave it the Acme Canine approval!

 If your dog LOVES a product, please share your experience with us along with a JPEG photo.
 Who knows, your dog may be our next “Cover Dog.”

 A Dog Can Change the Way You See the World™

 It’s what we believe, and it’s the message behind all of Dog is Good products.
 We know how great you feel when you’re with your dog.
 We also know the profound, positive influence your dog has on your life.
 Dog is Good lets you share your love of Dog with others through their broad array of products.
 It’s what you know.
 It’s who you are.
 Dog is Great.
 Dog is Good.
 Dog is Everything.

 Acme Canine has partnered with Dog is Good and now offering its products online.
 Click here to see all the unique gifts for dog lovers!